AdaptiveMotorControlLab/CEBRA/docs/source/index.rst

 ---------

 © All rights reserved.
 ECOLE POLYTECHNIQUE FÉDÉRALE DE LAUSANNE, Switzerland, Laboratory of Prof. Mackenzie W. Mathis (UPMWMATHIS) and original authors: Steffen Schneider, Jin H Lee, Mackenzie W Mathis.
 2023.
+It is made available for non-commercial research use only.
+It comes without any warranty or guarantee.
+Please see the full license file on Github_, and if it is not suitable to your project, please email_ Mackenzie Mathis for a commercial license.

 Contributing
 ------------

 Please refer to the :doc:`Contributing </contributing>` tab to find our guidelines on contributions.

 Code contributors
 -----------------